History of Bolivia (1809–1920): Political instability and economic decline, 1839–1879

-At the end of the war, the Treaty of Puno was signed on June 7, 1842.
-However, the climate of tension between Lima and La Paz would continue until 1847, when the signing of a Peace and Trade Treaty became effective.
+The Treaty of Puno officially ended the war on June 7, 1842.
+However, the tension between Lima and La Paz continued until 1847, when the signing of a Peace and Trade Treaty became effective.

 José Ballivián (1841–1847) is remembered for restoring relative calm to the nation between 1842 and 1847.
 Reversing Santa Cruz's protectionist policies, Ballivián encouraged free trade.
 He also promoted the colonization of the Beni savanna.
 Nonetheless, the main income continued to come from the taxes paid by rural Indians.
-These included not only a head tax but also a tax on coca leaves, which were consumed almost exclusively by the Indian population.
-Although nearly 90 percent of all Bolivians lived in rural areas according to the 1846 census, agriculture generated little revenue.
+These included a head tax and a tax on coca leaves, consumed almost exclusively by the Indian population.
+Although nearly 90 percent of all Bolivians lived in rural areas, according to the 1846 census, agriculture generated little revenue.
 Most haciendas stagnated, and only the collection of chinchona bark (for the production of quinine) and coca leaves increased in the valleys.

 After the overthrow of Ballivián in 1847, Manuel Isidoro Belzu (1848–55) emerged as the most powerful figure in Bolivia.
 Unlike his predecessors, Belzu sought the support of the masses.
-In order to gain the backing of the Indians, he started a campaign against the aristocratic landowners, seized their land, and incited the Indians to destroy the homes of the landowners.
-He also hoped to get the support of the artisans who had been hurt by the free-trade policies of Ballivián by restricting the role of foreign merchants in Bolivia and limiting imports.
+To gain the backing of the Indians, he started a campaign against the aristocratic landowners, seized their land, and incited the Indians to destroy the homes of the landowners.
+He also hoped to get the support of the artisans who the free-trade policies of Ballivián had hurt by restricting the role of foreign merchants in Bolivia and limiting imports.

 Belzu's effort succeeded in one sense because he fended off forty-two coup attempts during his rule.
 "Tata" Belzu, as he was called by the Indians (like the head of the ayllu in pre-Columbian times), has been seen as the precursor of Andean populism.
 Attempting to stir the masses in demagogic speeches, Belzu completely alienated the Bolivian establishment with his reign of terror.
 As efforts to overthrow him increased, he resigned in 1855 and left for Europe.

 José María Linares (1857–1861), a member of the elite that had opposed Belzu, overthrew Belzu's son-in-law, General Jorge Córdova (1855–57), and became the first civilian president.
 Linares reversed Belzu's protective policies and encouraged free trade and foreign investment, mainly from Britain and Chile.
 During his presidency, mining output increased because of technological innovations, such as the steam engine, and the discovery of huge nitrate deposits in the Atacama Desert (in present-day Chile).